 The Law Society is a Recognised Mediation Accreditation Body (RMAB) under the National Mediator Accreditation System (NMAS).

 The NMAS identifies standards of practice and competencies for mediators in Australia.
-A person must be accredited to NMAS standards to qualify as a mediator under the Rules of the Supreme Court.

 Become an accredited mediator

 To become an accredited mediator you must provide an application to the Law Society containing: